uozuAho/note_searcher/readme.md

 # todo
-- ensure consistent tag format
+- release
-    - tag: #meat-pie
+- support tags with lunr
-    - should not be found by #meat #meat_pie
+- use lunr by default
 - suggest tags
 - show view container on search complete
 - moving indexing progress to status bar